Heavy Metal Toxicity

 A history of exposure is the most critical aspect of diagnosing heavy metal toxicity.
 A complete history includes questions about potential occupational exposures, hobbies, recreational activities, and potential environmental exposure.

-A complete dietary history should be taken, especially the ingestion of fish, seafood, and seaweed products since these will frequently be implicated as dietary sources of organic (and relatively nontoxic) mercury, arsenic, or both.
+A complete dietary history should be taken, especially with regard to the ingestion of fish, seafood, and seaweed products, since these will frequently be implicated as dietary sources of organic (and relatively nontoxic) mercury, arsenic, or both.
 The timing of ingestion relative to the collection of urine samples is critical to interpreting the results.

 Herbal medications and dietary supplements are also potential sources of heavy metal exposure.
 Many Ayurvedic and Chinese patent medicines contain heavy metals.